geoman-io/leaflet-geoman/README.md

 ### Why *another* geometry editing plugin?
 As leaflet.draw development seemed to came to a halt and I needed support for leaflet 1.0 beta (v2) I created this plugin myself due to a lack of alternatives.
+As we are always using the latest leaflet version in a big production app, I will (have to) keep this plugin constantly developed.

 #### [Demo](http://leaflet.pm.kaumgeschlafen.com/demo)